JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/The Greenholt Phish.md

 #

-What is the Originating IP?
+Question 5: What is the Originating IP?

 First we click on "More" > "View Source".